All Episodes

 Rush turns around and what does he say?

-He talks about the woman, the Stacy Ritter, the councilwoman down there, he calls her a liberal babe.
+He talks about the woman, the Stacey Ritter, the councilwoman down there.

-He said liberal babes are rare.
+He said, liberal babes are rare.

 That's why they stand out.